awsdocs/amazon-rds-user-guide/doc_source/CHAP_GettingStarted.CreatingConnecting.MariaDB.md

    After you enter the password for the user, you should see output similar to the following\.

    ```
-   Welcome to the MySQL monitor.
+   Welcome to the MariaDB monitor.
 Commands end with ; or \g.
-   Your MySQL connection id is 272
+   Your MariaDB connection id is 31
-   Server version: 5.5.5-10.0.17-MariaDB-log MariaDB Server
+   Server version: 10.5.8-MariaDB-log Source distribution

-   Copyright (c) 2000, 2015, Oracle and/or its affiliates.
-All rights reserved.

-   Oracle is a registered trademark of Oracle Corporation and/or its
-   affiliates.
-Other names may be trademarks of their respective
-   owners.
+   Copyright (c) 2000, 2018, Oracle, MariaDB Corporation Ab and others.

    Type 'help;' or '\h' for help.
 Type '\c' to clear the current input statement.

-   mysql >
+   MariaDB [(none)]>
    ```

 For more information about connecting to a MariaDB DB instance, see [Connecting to a DB instance running the MariaDB database engine](USER_ConnectToMariaDBInstance.md)\.
-For information on connection issues, see [Can't connect to Amazon RDS DB instance](CHAP_Troubleshooting.md#CHAP_Troubleshooting.Connecting)\.
+If you can't connect to your DB instance, see [Can't connect to Amazon RDS DB instance](CHAP_Troubleshooting.md#CHAP_Troubleshooting.Connecting)\.

 ## Deleting a DB instance<a name="CHAP_GettingStarted.Deleting.MariaDB"></a>